You asked and I’m answering your most pressing questions about applying to and paying for college.

 The majority of colleges do not require SAT Subject Tests, also known as the SAT II.
 Check the websites of the colleges where your student hopes to apply to determine how many, if any, of these tests are needed.
 My strong suggestion is to take the SAT II test in the same month as the AP/IB test in that subject area, when your student is already studying and most familiar with the material.

 We have been told by my son’s high school that within the Common App, we must waive the right to view any recommendation letters, otherwise the teachers will NOT write their letters.
 I saw, under the Colleges tab, if you add colleges, you can waive this right for each school.
 My question is, does he have to APPLY to any college he adds to this tab?
 He doesn’t have a solid list of schools yet, but we also don’t want to hold up any teacher letters.

 No, he does not have to apply to every school he selects.
 According to the Common App site: “…the Online School Forms system is designed to ‘hold’ all school forms, transcripts and recommendations until a student submits his or her application to a particular college.”
 This doesn’t create any additional work for teachers or counselors because they only fill out their forms and upload their recommendations once.

 What information is on the CSS and when should parents file with the schools that require it—at the time of the student’s application or in conjunction with FAFSA?

 Private colleges, more than public universities, require the CSS/Financial Aid PROFILE, which is administered by the financial aid division of the College Board.
 Though similar to the FAFSA, the information requested is more comprehensive and the questions are specific to each college.
-You may be asked to provide the address and income of the non-custodial parent, your mortgage costs, etc. For one college, we were asked what cars we drove.
-Note that there is a fee to file the CSS/PROFILE, unlike the FAFSA.
+You may be asked to provide the address and income of the non-custodial parent, your mortgage costs, etc. Note that there is a fee to file the CSS/PROFILE, unlike the FAFSA.